 Passing by Overhead Spaces

-There's a ton of potential storage square footage above head height and in a range of rooms: closets, kitchens, baths, even above headboards.
-Take advantage of it for both display and storage; use built-ins if the room is more public in nature or flexible systems for private areas.
+If you're searching for more storage space, look up.
+There's a ton of potential storage square footage above head height and in a range of rooms: closets, kitchens, baths, and even bedrooms.
+Take advantage of the area above eye-level for both display and storage, stashing the items you use least frequently closer toward the ceiling.

 Not Tending to Visual Clutter

-There are lots of items that contribute to visual clutter in our home, and that can lead to storage problems.
-Electronics are a good example: Cords and plenty of devices may lead to tangled plug-ins and a jumble of items.
-Solve those visual storage problems with vertical containers in pretty patterns or colors; when it's pleasing to look at, you're more likely to regularly tend to your storage.
+Visual clutter can make an otherwise orderly space feel disorganized and chaotic.
+Electronics frequently contribute to this; all those devices and their corresponding cords can lead to tangled plug-ins and a jumble of items.
+Solve those visual storage problems by using vertical containers in pretty patterns or colors.
+When it's pleasing to look at, you're more likely to regularly tend to your storage.

 Insisting on Closed Doors

 Storage doesn't always have to be hidden to be useful.
-Open shelves or doorless cabinets can help to ease access or allow you to develop a collection of well-loved items that are well-seen, too.
+Open shelves and racks or doorless cabinets can help to ease access or allow you to put favorite items on display.
+When deciding what to store out in the open, choose items you use most frequently, like your go-to purse or that jacket you wear several times a week.

-If your family members can’t reach what they need, they’ll ask for help getting it -- and be unable to put it back, too.
-To solve that problem, include storage that’s accessible for all: books on low shelves or racks, clothes at arm’s length, and cabinets stocked with daily necessities.
+If your family members can't reach what they need, they'll ask for help getting it—and won't be able to put it back either.
+To solve that problem, incorporate storage that's accessible for everyone in the household, including young kids.
+Consider stashing books and toys on low shelves or cubbies, storing clothes at arm's length, and stocking easily reached cabinets with daily necessities.

 Not Rotating Items with Use or Season